pmabbo13/pruning-seq2seq/README.md

 We used the following command to evaluate the fine-tuned bart-large model using a top-down strategy on the decoder at pruning percentages of 0 (i.e. baseline), 10%, 25%, and 50%.

-  `evaluate_cnndm.py --hf_model facebook/bart-large-cnn --pruning_block decoder --pruning_strategy top --pruning_schedule 0.0 0.1 0.25 0.5 --batch_size 8 --metric rouge`
+  `python evaluate_cnndm.py --hf_model facebook/bart-large-cnn --pruning_block decoder --pruning_strategy top --pruning_schedule 0.0 0.1 0.25 0.5 --batch_size 8 --metric rouge`

 ----